khakhalin/notes/keywords/unit_test.md

 ```
 Here `np.allclose()` is a cool [[numpy]] function that tests of all elements in two array-like variables are close to each other, within a certain relative and/or absolute error (given by parameters with default values `rtol=1e-05, atol=1e-08,`)

+Pytest gives a really nice run-down of how the assert expression itself is calculated, how exactly the left side is ≠ to the right side, and where all values are coming from.
+To debug further, and see the content of other local variables in the pytest output on failure, you may also write some like `assert x==1, f"y={f}"`, as this string after the comma becomes a part an assert error message, and so is shown in the output.

 ### Unittest package

 Make a special class (name isn't critical) that inherits to `unittest.TestCase` (where `unittest` is a package that needs to be imported).
 This class should contain methods with names starting with `test_`, that call the whatever you're testing with some parameters, and then do `self.assertEqual(a,b)` for the actual value, and the target value.
 These methods will be automatically run when this `.py` file is run.